inivekin/abosa/abosa.typ

 find nary a need fae war cries as shapes tilt only tae assist.
-Pressed upon by stronger lustre, crest at pressure o reflections showing ma parts which could muster some such measure tae sum fractions typical when forked an scattered in diffractions o internal deflections reversed an mirrored sends its distractions external.
+Pressed upon by stronger lustre, rising pressure o reflections shows ma parts which never muster some such measure tae sum fractions, typical when forked an scattered in diffractions o internal deflections reversed an mirrored an sends distractions external.
 Lurching, displaced frae conventions perceptions in sight unbending an stretching oot in directions